Javascript library

 const accounts = await session.getAccountsByAuthDescriptorId(authDescriptor.id);

-Both AuthDescriptor constructors accept an optional 3rd parameter of
+Both AuthDescriptor constructors accept an optional third parameter of

 type Rules

-, which define constraint for the descriptor's "valid
+, which define constraints for the descriptor's "valid

 Supported constrains are: